-Figure 7 depicts an obviously nonlinear dependency of the axial preloads on the measured deflection at 20kN vertical load and x=350mm.
+Figure 7 depicts an obviously nonlinear dependency of the axial pretract on the measured deflection at 20kN vertical load and x=350mm.
 It shows the same tendency which can be also seen at Fig. 4 where equidistant steps in preload show no equidistant steps in the generated deflection.
-Therefore, a linear regression cannot model the data properly.
-This nonlinearity is modelled by a power function for the individual roll sets in the regression model.
-The collected data is used to build up regression models to derive whether if the used parameters are sufficient to describe the deflection of such a setup or not.
+Therefore, the linear regression cannot model the data properly.
+This nonlinearity is modelled by a power function for the maximum for the maximum steps in the regression model.

+The collected data is used to build up regression models to crive whether if the used parameters are sufficient to describe the deflection of such a setup or not.